ArkEcosystem/AIPs/AIPS/aip-29.md

     emitEvents(transaction: Transaction, emitter: EventEmitter): void;
 }
 ```
-A `TransactionService` will tell Core for example how a transaction type operates on wallets and what requirements must be met in order to enter the `TransactionPool`.
+A `TransactionHandler` will tell Core for example how a transaction type operates on wallets and what requirements must be met in order to enter the `TransactionPool`.

 ### Implementing Transaction Types
 Implementing transaction types will be easier as their logic is isolated and boilerplate will be greatly reduced.
 A simple Transfer of type 0 could look like the following.